Azure-Samples/distributed-az-edge-framework/deployment/deploy-dev.md

 ## The main functions in the script

 1. Deploy infrastructure with Bicep, the script deploys AKS cluster.
-    * AKS
+    - AKS
-    * VNET
+    - VNET
-    * Squid proxy in cluster
+    - Squid proxy in cluster

-3. Download AKS credentials.
+2. Download AKS credentials.

-4. Install DAPR with Helm in AKS.
+3. Install DAPR with Helm in AKS.

-5. Install Redis with Helm in AKS.
+4. Install Redis with Helm in AKS.

-6. Provision Azure appplication resources (ACR, Event Hubs, Storage).
+5. Provision Azure application resources (ACR, Event Hubs, Storage).

-7. Use `az acr build` to build and push images to the ACR.
+6. Use `az acr build` to build and push images to the ACR.

-8. Install our components with Helm in AKS.
+7. Install components for AKS with Helm.

 ## Deploy application updates

-Subsequent deployments can be run as follows.
+Subsequent deployments can be run as follows:

 > `<resource-group-with-acr>` refers to the Resource Group with the `<short-name>` appended with `-App`.

-### PowerShell
+### Update PowerShell

 `./build-and-deploy-images.ps1 -ResourceGroupName <resource-group-with-acr>`

 ## Delete all developer environment Azure resources

-To remore all Azure resources setup by the default script (AKS clusters, app resources and service principals), run the following from the `deployment` folder:
+To remove all Azure resources setup by the default script (AKS clusters, app resources and service principals), run the following from the `deployment` folder:

-### PowerShell
+### Delete PowerShell

 `./remove-dev-resources.ps1 -ApplicationName <short-name>`

 ## Optional three network layered deployment

-The deployment script also has an option to deploy 3 layers of AKS and networking infrastructure.
-To use that version, uncomment the section in the `deploy-az-dev-bootstrapper.ps1`, details can be found in the comments of the script.
+The deployment script also has an option to deploy three (3) nested layers of AKS and networking infrastructure.
+To use the nested deployment version, uncomment the first section in the `deploy-az-dev-bootstrapper.ps1`.
+Instructions can be found in the comments of the script.

-The same applies to removing resources, `remove-dev-resources.ps1` also has commented sections to delete the three layer resources instead.
+Follow a similar approach for removing resources in nested deployments. `remove-dev-resources.ps1` also has commented sections to delete the three layer resources.